 Co-investigator: Strengthening East and Southern African capacity for menstrual hygiene management (MHM) research Academy of Medical Sciences Global Challenges Research Fund Networking Grant Scheme (PI Ferrand R, Biomedical Training Institute, Zimbabwe, LSHTM).

 Principal investigator: Mentor MHM innovators transition to scale of menstrual product and education innovations Grand Challenges Canada

 Co-Principal Investigator: Technical Advisor on the Theory of Change, and Monitoring and Evaluation of Menstrual Hygiene Management for GCC Innovators.
 Grand Challenges Canada (co-PI, Prof Marni Sommers, Columbia University).

 Principal Investigator: The effectiveness of Mooncups to reduce school absenteeism and sexual and reproductive harms in Kenyan schoolgirls.
-MRC/DfID/Wellcome Trust Global Trials
+MRC/DfID/Wellcome Trust Global Health Trials

 Principal Investigator: Review of Menstrual Hygiene Management in Schools in India.
 UNICEF India.